Pompier Restaurant / Tenth of Always / Bonnie & Clyde

 On the MapVIEW The Full Map

 Pompier Restaurant, which catered to a “homosexual crowd” during the 1960s, was the main site where Gambino crime family associate Eddie DeCurtis conducted most of his extensive gay bar business.
-It next became Tenth of Always, an after-hours “juice bar” for teenagers with dancing that operated on the raised ground floor here from around 1968 to 1972.
-Both businesses were Mafia-run and boys were allegedly recruited into prostitution here.
+It next became Tenth of Always, an after-hours “juice bar” for teenagers with dancing that operated on the raised ground floor here from 1968 to 1972.
+It was owned by another Gambino associate, Nicholas DeMartino.
+Boys were allegedly recruited into prostitution here by the Mafia.
 This is where Andy Warhol met Candy Darling, a trans woman who was working as a dancing waitress and would later become famous for being a Warhol Superstar.
 DeMartino and others were arrested in 1971 in connection with their gay bar operations.

 [Bonnie and Clyde was] a hangout for politically active lesbians as well as a place where women socialized across racial and class lines.
 Often women would gather here after meetings at the Gay Activists Alliance Firehouse to continue discussions, arguments or strategy sessions begun earlier in the day.

 On the Lost Womyn’s Space blog, actor/writer/producer Peggy Shaw (of the Split Britches theater company and WOW Café Theater fame) reminisced about Bonnie & Clyde in an interview for the Documenting Lesbian Lives Oral History Project at Smith College: “I remember the first lesbian bar I ever went into…I had never seen women dancing together slow before…I had never really seen that kind of really beautiful intense drag of a butch woman and a femme woman.
 Beautiful.
 Scary.
 It scared me.
 Bonnie and Clyde’s…on 3rd Street in West Village, which was an incredible club.”
 Bonnie & Clyde closed in 1981.

 - Architect or Builder: Unknown